Night School Studio: History

-Night School Studio was founded on October 1, 2014 by Sean Krankel and his cousin Adam Hines, both respectively former Telltale Games and Disney Interactive Studios developers.
+Night School Studio was founded on October 1, 2014 by Sean Krankel and his cousin Adam Hines, both respectively former Disney Interactive Studios and Telltale Games developers.
 After setting up the company, the team then decided to develop a new game.
 Soon after, a casting call was issued by the company on Backstage which then expired on November 21, 2014.

 On March 1, 2015, the team posted a video titled "OXENFREE Official Trailer #1" onto their YouTube account.
 The group then announced Oxenfree on March 5, in which the plot revolved around a group of teenagers exploring a decommissioned island surrounded by ghosts.
 The studio, according to Krankel, had a very tight budget and could only make a single game.
 Gameplay footage was then released on 18 May.
 On October 23, the second teaser was released, as well as the game's release slated for January 2016.
 On October 27, in an interview with Koalition, when asked about the talking mechanic, Krankel said:If talking is the core mechanic of the game, how can we streamline the talking process?
 First, we can stop taking player control away and forcing the player into a cut scene.
 Next, we can put the dialogue choices as close to the player character as possible, so their dialogue choices really feel like an extension of their avatar.
 Those two design goals really drove a lot of our creative choices; everything from camera placement to the art direction to the pacing of the game.On January 14, 2016, the launch trailer was released.
 A day after, the game was released for Microsoft Windows, OS X and Xbox One.
 Within the same day, Skybound Entertainment announced a partnership with Night School Studio, in which a web series entitled The Story of Oxenfree was then released, detailing development on the game, as well a film adaptation and merchandise.
 On April 27 the company then announced that PlayStation 4 version would be released, with an extended mode called Game+, and was included in all versions after release.
 It was then released on 31 May, with a Linux version released on June 1.
 The game received positive reviews from critics, and was selected for Indiecade, which will be hosted from October 14–16 in San Francisco.